minhyuk/bss/README.md

 Bluetooth Stack Smasher by Pierre BETOUIN <pierre.betouin@security-labs.org>

-Imported into GitHub for bug tracking and fixes by Joshua Wright.
+Imported into GitHub for bug tracking and fixes by Joshua Wright <jwight@example.com>.